The Broad Curriculum

 - To develop independent, bold learners

 The Senior School broadly follows the National Curriculum for schools in England.
 Years 7 to 9 follow the Key Stage 3 Curriculum.
 Years 10 and 11 study a combination of IGCSEs and GCSEs and the Sixth form follows the A Level programme.
-The school has pupils from 47 different nationalities; each year group has two form entry up to the Sixth form.
+The School has pupils from 47 different nationalities.
+We currently have two- or three-form entry.

-At all levels, the statutory curriculum is enhanced by extra-curricular activities in sport, music and drama.
+At all levels, our curriculum is enhanced by extra-curricular activities in sport, music and drama.
 We ensure our pupils have opportunities for investigative and independent learning, outdoor learning educational visits, team work and leadership activities.